 Contact Elder and find out details of our payment process, which has been designed to make paying the fees as trouble-free as possible.

 Who needs this type of care?

 Anyone in Shropshire who needs full-time care and wants to stay in their own home can benefit from having a live-in carer from Elder.
-Our carers are trained to care for people with many different health conditions including dementia, Parkinson’s disease and strokes.
+Our carers are trained to care for people with many different health conditions including dementia, Parkinson’s and strokes.
 We can help, whatever your loved one’s care needs.
 Some carers are also able to assist with procedures such as PEG feeding or provide specialist continence care.

 What happens when the carer needs time off?